Skip to content

 The Conformal Solution

-# Conformal approach - statistically valid p-values
+# Conformal approach - calibrated p-values under exchangeability

 from nonconform import ConformalDetector, Split